 AAB (full entry requirements)

-Combining Politics with International Relations allows you to shape your studies around the global issues you’re most passionate about.
+Combining Politics with International Relations allows you to study issues with a global impact.

-From conflict to climate change, you’ll get to the core of current political thinking and cross borders to challenge the concepts and ideas in justice, power, security, political economy and ethics.
+From conflict to climate change, you’ll get to the core of current events.
+The latest political thinking will challenge your preconceptions of ideas of justice, power, security, political economy and ethics.

-Research, debate and learn from some of the world’s top international academics with regional expertise in the European Union, the United States, Latin America and Africa.
+Research, debate and learn from some leading international academics with regional expertise in the European Union, the United States, Latin America and Africa.

 You can apply for this course with a year in industry.
 You'll complete a professional placement between your second and third year, helping you to develop your employability and professional skills.

 One of the benefits of studying Politics and International Relations together is the flexibility to adapt your studies to your evolving interests.
-During my first-year international security fascinated me, but my interests then developed towards international economics.Gustave, BA Politics and International Relations, Year 3
+During my first year international security fascinated me, but my interests then developed towards international economics.Gustave, BA Politics and International Relations